bobbymannino/rust-basics/README.md

-# rust-basics
+# Rust Basics

-A simple repo of me learning Rust
+A simple repo of me learning Rust, starting from the very basics.